This guide provides instructions for setting up an environment for developing nmrglue and an overview of the project layout and contribution process.

 When working with the nmrglue source code please consider the following when preparing patches.

-Documentation : All public functions and classes should have docstring which follows the NumPy/SciPy documentation standard.
-Prive functions and classes may have shorter dostrings.
+Documentation : All public functions and classes should have a docstring which follows the NumPy/SciPy documentation standard.
+Private functions and classes may have shorter dostrings.
 The nmrglue documentation is build using Sphinx.
 Sphinx translates reST formatted documents (including docstring) into html.
-When adding new function, classes or parameter to nmrglue please update the docstring and make any necessary changes to the Sphinx files in the doc directory.
+When adding new functions, classes or parameters to nmrglue please update the docstring and make any necessary changes to the Sphinx files in the doc directory.

 Testing : Tests are available for verifying the functionality of nmrglue, please include a tests when adding new functionality to the package.